c9s/vim-makefile/README.md

 USAGE
 =====

-put this Makefile to your plugin directory, and edit plugin name in Makefile. your scripts should be put in {type}/ direcotry. for example:
+Put this Makefile to your plugin directory, and edit plugin name in Makefile. your scripts should be put in {type}/ direcotry. for example:

     plugin/util.vim
     plugin/
+	autoload/blah.vim

 To install scripts: